The Hardy Faculty Fellow Award competition is suspended for FY2017.

 6. Reporting Requirements

 Fellows will also be required to submit a report summarizing their activities as a Fellow and clearly delineating the outcomes of their research funded under this initiative, as well as copies of all presentations and papers (draft and submitted for review, or published) related to this research.
 They must address the impact this has had on furthering the strategic goals of the College and Campus.
-This report will be due in August 2016.
+This report will be due in August, at the completion of the Fellows Award year.

 7. Submission Process